Trading Glass

 • It incorporates drawdown duration implicitly (longer drawdowns contribute more squared terms to the average)

-Ulcer Index vs Sharpe Ratio
+Ulcer Index vs Sharpe, Sortino, and MAR

 How Drawdown Duration Affects the Ulcer Index